nadiavali/DCI_CODE/exercises/ex4/README.md

 Your task is to write a Python program to convert month name to a number of days.
 >Hint: Print list of months at the beginning.

-User should be prompted to enter name of the month and the output shoul be the number of days in given month.
+User should be prompted to enter name of the month and the output should be the number of days in given month.

 - Some of your results could look like this: